stephenmuller/trap_shooting/MVP.md

 # **Score Keeper**

 ## A brief introduction
 Trap shooting is one of the most popular shotgun based shooting sports.
-Originally based around practicing shooting pidgeons people quickly moved on to clay targets.
+Originally based around practicing shooting pigeons people quickly moved on to clay targets.
 Each round of the game consists of 25 targets, shot in sets of 5 targets from 5 points 16 yards from the 'house' (generally a cement enclosure with an automatic target thrower inside).
 The maximum score is 25 targets and as people progress they gravitate towards a cumulative score over 4 rounds.
 There are other variations including doubles (two targets every time, for a total of 50) and Handicap, which is shot up to 27 yards from the house.

 ### Product Overview
 The core focus of this app is to keep track of scores and information about trap shooting.
 It will allow a player to easily log scores and relavent details (eg. shells, weather, location) to look for trends that show over time.